-In early 2016, an Atlanta fourth grade teacher was reprimanded about her choice of clothing after posting pictures of herself in her classroom on her Instagram social media site.
+In early 2016, an Atlanta fourth grade teacher was reprimanded about her choice of clothing after posting pictures of herself in her classroom on her Instagram.
 Several parents complained to the school administration about “inappropriate work-place attire.”

 A recent college graduate bragged about her new job while insulting the company on Twitter.
 An associate from her new job saw her tweet and passed her sentiments on to HR.
 The new graduate then had her job offer rescinded.